TravelArt

 international

 As the sun rises over Montalcino, the town awakens to the lively tunes of the Trescone, a Tuscan folk dance performed by lads and maidens adorned in 19th-century country dress.
 The accordion sets the rhythm, inviting all to partake in the impending revelry.
-The heartbeat of the International Food Festival quickens with the anticipation of the historic procession.
+The heartbeat of the International Festival quickens with the anticipation of the historic procession.

 The highlight of the festival is the captivating parade that winds its way through the cobbled streets of Montalcino, commencing at the historic fortress and culminating in the heart of the village.
 This procession, a pinnacle of International Food Festivals, is a sensory spectacle where each float is a culinary masterpiece, adorned with local delicacies and traditional Tuscan fare.